NazHub1993/LLM-Usage-Metering-Billing/README.md

 2. What should they pay?
 3. Have they hit their plan's limit?

-Built for the FlyRank Internship Backend Track capstone.

 The project uses **FastAPI + Supabase (Auth + PostgreSQL) + Stripe (test mode)** and implements idempotent usage metering, quota enforcement, AI-token pricing, subscription management, and signature-verified Stripe webhooks.